-School Age Child
+307-117 School Age Child

-Become familiar with developmental and individual needs of children aged 5-10 years, licensing regulations for school age programs, environments and activities for
+Become familiar with developmental and individual needs of children aged 5-10 years, licensing regulations for school age programs, environments and activities for individual, small or large groups

-Creative Play Experiences 2.00
+307-119 Creative Play Experiences

 Prepares students to understand the significance and value of spontaneous and self-directed play of young children.
 Plan indoor and outdoor environments, select equipment and materials, design experiences, interact with children to promote growth and development through play.